Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 Furthermore, the Soldier Athlete Initiative places an emphasis on performance nutrition ensuring that the newest soldiers and recruits receive numerous nutrient-dense food options.

-Lessons are also provided to the soldiers regarding performance nutrition so they can make a conscious choice to what they eat.
+Lessons are also provided to the soldiers regarding performance nutrition so they can make a conscious choice of what they eat.

 According to studies, soldiers going through basic training fall below the nutritional requirements of their bodies.